The role of Council

 In fulfilling its purpose, the Kāpiti Coast District Council exercises powers and fulfils responsibilities conferred on it by legislation.
 You can find out more about Councils' roles and responsibilities on the Department of Internal Affairs website.

-This page includes the Elected Members' Code of Conduct.
-The Elected Members' Code of Conduct has been adopted by the Kāpiti Coast District Council as a guide to elected members...
+The Elected Members' Code of Conduct has been adopted by the Kāpiti Coast District Council as a guide to elected members (Mayor, councillors and community board members) on the...

 A Local Authority by-election must be held to fill an extra ordinary vacancy when the vacancy occurs more than 12 months out from the next full election (the second Saturday in...